 Q: What kind of stuff did you cook/bake growing up, when you were just a little Kayle?

-A: My mom didn’t like me in the kitchen much, I made too much of a mess (not much has changed there ).
+A: My mom didn’t like me in the kitchen much, I made too much of a mess (not much has changed there :P).
 However, I always helped my dad stir the Bisquick pancake batter on Saturday mornings.
 I used to sometimes make blueberry muffins (Jiffy, from the box) and pretend I was on a cooking show.
 I used to make Kraft mac & cheese (and add pepper in), and Knorr Butter Noodles (adding in some garlic powder, etc. to make me feel important).
 Best of all, though, every time my grandma made homemade pasta, I would help her roll out, then cut, the noodles-using her old crank pasta machine.
 I still do that every Christmas Eve.

 Q: What’s your favorite thing that has come out of food blogging?